IAreKyleW00t/linode-dyndns/README.md

 # Linode DynDNS

-A Python tool for dynamically updating Linode Domain Records with your current, inspired by [nvllsvm/linode-dynamic-dns](https://github.com/nvllsvm/linode-dynamic-dns) but now utilizes the official [linode_api4](https://github.com/linode/linode_api4-python) for Python... and built regularly.
+A Python tool for dynamically updating Linode Domain Records with your current, inspired by [nvllsvm/linode-dynamic-dns](https://github.com/nvllsvm/linode-dynamic-dns) but now utilizes the official [linode_api4](https://github.com/linode/linode_api4-python) for Python.

 ## Usage